titusn/SupermarketKata/README.md

 PRICE
 - When shopping cart contains 1 item, total price is price of that item
-- When shopping cart contains more items, total price is sum of items
+- When shopping cart contains more items, total price is sum of items' price

 RECEIPT
 - When printing the receipt, show a list of items and their price